projectcalico/calico/maintenance/kubernetes-upgrade.md

 ---
-title: Upgrading Calico on Kubernetes
+title: Upgrade Calico on Kubernetes
 description: Upgrade to a newer version of Calico for Kubernetes.
 canonical_url: '/maintenance/kubernetes-upgrade'
 ---